 What Are the Benefits to Using CBD Oil?

 At low levels (1 to 20 milligrams), CBD can help you feel relaxed and take the edge off the day without making you feel sedated.
 At higher levels (20+ milligrams) you may feel very relaxed and possibly sleepy.
 Each person responds differently, so it’s best to start low and work up in serving size.

 CBD has many of the same beneficial effects as THC.
-Studies on CBD and THC are quite recent, but there is already enough evidence to support that CBD may:
+Studies on CBD and THC are quite recent, but there is already enough evidence to see some of the following benefits:

 - Stress Relief & Improvement in Mood

 CBD is a natural cannabinoid found in the cannabis plant.
 Both hemp and marijuana belong to this same cannabis family, but they are two distinct plants (technically, not taxonomically) with different CBD contents.

 Marijuana contains both CBD and quite a bit of THC.
 THC is an illegal substance in most states and countries, as it causes an addictive high and has a potent psychoactive effect.
 Industrial hemp, on the other hand, contains very little THC and a lot more CBD.

 Some people want the combined effects of THC and CBD to address their symptoms and prefer high-CBD marijuana strains, while others who only want to enjoy the non-psychoactive CBD prefer high-CBD hemp oil.
 CBD is the non-psychoactive component of cannabis used to improve sleep, relieve stress, or alleviate pain and inflammation.
 Use the interactive image below for more information, or check out the latest cannabidiol research for the newest information on its health benefits.